Saturday, August 25, 2018

 Since moving to Western Massachusetts over a decade ago, Natalie has worked on behalf of the residents of western Massachusetts in various public positions.
 As Economic Development Director for Congressman John Olver; constituent services and special projects manager for Congressman Jim McGovern; Chief of Staff for the Chancellor of UMass Amherst; and Executive Director of the Franklin County Chamber of Commerce, Natalie has the hands-on experience to advance the priorities of the First Franklin District.
 She has been endorsed by the Massachusetts Women’s Political Caucus, Retired U.S. Representative John Olver, Retired State Representative Ellen Story, State Representative John Scibak and many others.
 She currently lives in Sunderland where she has served as an elected member of the Board of Library Trustees since 2011.

 Born and raised in the Western MA Hilltowns, Christine is the only candidate who is a farmer, an attorney, and has also worked on Beacon Hill.
-She is on the board of the Old Creamery Co-op, co-founded my town’s Education Committee and she provides free legal services to the community.
+She is on the board of the Old Creamery Co-op, co-founded her town’s Education Committee, and provides free legal services to the community.

 Christine graduated with honors from Columbia Law School and she has represented Holocaust survivors of Nazi work camps, Haitian earthquake refugees, indigent criminal defendants, and women fleeing gender persecution, forced marriage, genital mutilation, and domestic violence.
 She has served on New York’s Civil Liberties Union Reproductive Rights Project, worked with the Animal Legal Defense Fund, and founded an advocacy organization for divorced parents and child custody.